mahmoudps/whatsapp-manager/README.md

 ```bash
 docker-compose up --build -d
 ```
 The compose file uses the `Dockerfile` in the repository root to build the image.
-The container now runs the `start-production.sh` script which automatically launches the WebSocket server when `ENABLE_WEBSOCKET=true`.
+The resulting `whatsapp-manager` container runs the `start-production.sh` script, which launches the WebSocket server inside the same container when `ENABLE_WEBSOCKET=true`.

 Chromium and all required system libraries are downloaded automatically during installation, so no additional `PUPPETEER_*` environment variables are required.